 Ewald Danel

 Born in Horní Suchá, Ewald Danel studied violin and conducting at the Ostrava Conservatory and the Academy of Performing Arts in Bratislava.
 He completed a conducting course with Professor Karel Österreicher and a doctorate with prof. Bohdan Warchal.
 After graduation he worked for two years as a concert master in the Slovak Radio Symphony Orchestra and in the Slovak National Theater Orchestra.
 Since 1985 he has been a concert master of the Slovak Philharmonic Orchestra, with which he also collaborates as a soloist and conductor.
-In 2001, Bohdan Warchal took over the post of artistic director of the Slovak Chamber Orchestra.
+In 2001, Ewald Danel took over the post of artistic director of the Slovak Chamber Orchestra from Bohdan Warchal.
 Since 2008 he has also been principal guest conductor of the Hiroshima Symphony Orchestra.

 Photogallery